 Bagginess in a wetsuit allows for pooling of large amounts of water which the body cannot heat sufficiently, resulting in a cooling effect which is the exact opposite to what is desired.
 Ill fitting suits may also suffer from flushing where the warm water is flushed from the suit by cooler water entering the suit.

-A wetsuit should therefore be snug, not so tight that it could restrict breathing, but comfortably tight.
+A wetsuit should therefore be snug, not so tight that it could restrict breathing or blood flow, but comfortably tight.
 Wetsuits can be quite a struggle to get in and out of so when trying one on, if you need a hand initially and have to jump about to get the suit on properly, don’t be too hasty to assume that the suit is too small.
 It probably isn’t, you want it pretty tight.

 Some people may not fit into standard size suits and for these people the only resort is to have a suit made to measure, which can be expensive and does not insure that the suit will fit perfectly.

 Due to the problems associated with made to measure suits and the risk that the suit will not meet the customers expectations, it is sadly not a service that we can offer.
 If you decide to have a suit made to measure however and you can find a reputable manufacturer, you should ensure that you are measured by a trained, experienced person because if you get even one of the many measurements wrong, you will have a very strange shaped and badly fitting suit!

 Plush Lining – Plush lining is another concept in wetsuit linings that reduces water movement inside the suit and increases the speed that a wetsuit will dry between dives.
 This type of lining is best described as tiny loops of weave, maybe only 1-2mm in length that stand proud of the internal surface.
 Again the concept is to trap more water within the suit, the more warm water in the suit the warmer the diver!
 (Although remember, a baggy suit is taking this concept too far).
 This lining also gives the inside of the suit a very soft and comfortable feel.